-Note: If you have benefitted from the 10% Temporary Wage Subsidy for Employers via reductions to your source deductions, the reduction amounts will be deducted from the Canada Emergency Wage Subsidy (CEWS) and must be entered will filling out the application.
+Note: If you have benefitted from the 10% Temporary Wage Subsidy for Employers via reductions to your source deductions, the reduction amounts must be deducted from the Canada Emergency Wage Subsidy (CEWS).
+For further details, refer to point 12 of the CRA’s FAQ.

 Need help to understand and take advantage of government support measures?

 On May 5, 2020, taxation and accounting experts from Raymond Chabot Grant Thornton demystified the government’s business support measures for our clients.
 You have the opportunity to take advantage of their valuable advice as well!

 For additional explanations, refer to our Frequently Asked Questions document regarding the 10% Temporary Wage Subsidy for Employers and the Canada Emergency Wage Subsidy (CEWS), available in the Documentation section (? > Documentation > COVID-19 Documents) of the Nethris Internet Suite.